 Mr. Tyrrell also served as an Assistant US Attorney in the US Attorney’s Offices in the Southern District of Florida and the Northern District of New York.
 During his more than fifteen years as an Assistant US Attorney, Mr. Tyrrell investigated and prosecuted a variety of criminal cases, with an emphasis on white collar matters, including but not limited to securities fraud, health care fraud, government contract fraud, bank fraud, tax fraud, FDA fraud, and public corruption, as well as related money laundering and asset forfeiture work.
 He also was lead counsel for the United States in nearly forty criminal jury trials.

 Mr. Tyrrell is currently recognized in Chambers Global and Chambers USA as one of the leading lawyers nationally for FCPA expertise, and is also acknowledged in the USA guide as among the top lawyers as well as in Washington, D.C. for white collar crime and government investigations.
-Chambers’ sources called him “incredibly smart and strategic,” “fantastic,” “calm and levelheaded,” and noted that he has “a ton of experience and insight” and “impeccable integrity.”
+Chambers noted that he “offers impressive experience handling big-ticket investigations” and quoted sources calling him “incredibly smart and strategic,” “fantastic,” “calm and levelheaded,” with “a ton of experience and insight” and “impeccable integrity.”
 In 2015, The National Law Journal recognized Mr. Tyrrell as one of its inaugural “Trailblazers” nationwide for his distinguished career in the white collar crime area.
 Since 2013, Mr. Tyrrell also has been recognized as a recommended lawyer for Corporate Investigations and White-Collar Criminal Defense by Legal 500 US, in which clients have praised him as, among other things, “patient and collaborative.”
 He is a recognized expert and frequent speaker on a host of white collar topics, including FCPA enforcement, securities fraud, corporate charging decisions, use of deferred and non-prosecution agreements, and monitors.